Kita Regenbogen

 Primary school cooperation

 The cooperation between nursery school teachers and teaching staff is based on equal footing and offers very flexible organisation options thanks to its close proximity to the local primary school.
-In the intensive cooperation, the so-called Bildungshaus, the future first-graders gain their first impressions and experiences of everyday school life in the last year of kindergarten.
-Once a week, they spend part of the morning together with their co-operation class in the playground and in school lessons.
+In the cooperation, the so-called Bildungshaus, the future first-graders gain their first impressions and experiences of everyday school life in the last year of kindergarten.
+Once a week, (January - June) they spend part of the morning together with their co-operation class in the playground and in school lessons.
 Accompanied by their teachers and class teachers, they can get to know the premises, the older children and the other teachers in a safe and secure environment.
 Through close dialogue and agreements between teachers and kindergarten teachers, the kindergarten children are integrated into the classroom and lessons with age-appropriate tasks.
 This cooperation enables the children to make a smooth transition from kindergarten to primary school and helps to avoid anxiety.
 The children start their first day at school with strength and confidence and thus a new chapter in their lives.

 Teamwork with parents